 Operational Metrics

 The next things one might want to monitor are the different devices operational metrics.
 The same basic techniques used of local monitoring can generally be used with Azure.
 As for what operational metrics are monitored, we can think of things such as CPU load and memory usage, for example.
-Other metrics that are closer to the physical system—such as CPU core temperature—are often left out as they pertain to the part of the environment that is managed by Microsoft.
+Other metrics that are closer to the physical system—such as CPU core temperature—are often left out as they pertain to the part of the environment that is managed by Cloud Provider.

 Performance